valmzetvn/angular2echonest/README.md

 There isn't a styleguide that carry nearly-authoritative weight right now (As there was John Papa's for Angular 1), but this sample tries to follow some concepts I picked from using React/redux, where smart components do the heavy lifting and pass the data to their dumb childs.

 Since it's a two-days, coding in front of the champion's league at night-project, there's more than certainly room for improvements.
 This sample doesn't provide examples of child-parent communication, and I could have pushed the componentization further.

+##Todo
+- Write an article, publish it to Medium, be famous
+- Refactor into components
+- Move templates to separate files